stanwood/handbook/README.md

 #### Freelancers

+(We are currently testing `pleo`for travel expensing, the instructions below might not be accurate anymore).
 1. Expense your travels via *separate* invoices right after the event.
 2. Add the original receipts to the invoice - merge them to one PDF
 3. Sent the invoice to invoice@stanwood.de